wijnho/angular-gtm/README.md

 How to use Google Tag Manger to track Ajax site without using additonal pulgin.

 ##### Before start
-1. Register your Google Tag Manager account by visiting http://tagmanager.google.com (Recommand V2)
+1. Register your Google Tag Manager account by visiting http://tagmanager.google.com (recommended V2)
 2. Select or Create Acount and Container you wish to setup Tag

 ##### After Setup